MetLife: Life insurance

 MetLife's individual life insurance products and services comprise term life insurance and several types of permanent life insurance, including whole life, universal life, and final expense whole life insurance.
-These services vary in regards to the duration and amount of coverage available and whether a medical exam is required for coverage.
+These services vary in regard to the duration and amount of coverage available and whether a medical exam is required for coverage.
 The company also offers group life insurance, provided through employers, which consists of term life, permanent life, and accidental death and dismemberment coverage.
 MetLife is the largest life insurer in the United States, based on life insurance in-force.

 Dental

-MetLife offers group dental benefit plans for individuals, employees, retirees and their families and provides dental plan administration for over 20 million people.
-Plans include MetLife's Preferred Dentist Program (PPO) and the SafeGuard DHMO (available for both individuals and employees in CA, FL, TX, NJ and NY.).
+MetLife offers group dental benefit plans for individuals, employees, retirees, and their families and provides dental plan administration for over 20 million people.
+Plans include MetLife's Preferred Dentist Program (PPO) and the SafeGuard DHMO (available for both individuals and employees in CA, FL, TX, NJ, and NY.).
 As of May 2010, MetLife's dental PPO network included over 135,000 participating dentist locations nationwide while the dental HMO network included more than 13,000 participating dentist locations in California, Florida and Texas.
-MetLife also administers dental continuing education program for dentists and allied health care professionals, which are recognized by the American Dental Association (ADA) and the Academy of General Dentistry (AGD).
+MetLife also administers a dental continuing education program for dentists and allied health care professionals, which is recognized by the American Dental Association (ADA) and the Academy of General Dentistry (AGD).

 Disability

 MetLife provides disability products for individuals as well as employee and association groups who receive them through their employer.
 For individuals, the company's individual disability income insurance can replace a portion of lost income if an individual is unable to work due to sickness or injury.
 MetLife offers several individual disability income policies, including MetLife Income Guard, OMNI Advantage, OMNI Essential, Business Overhead Expense, and Buy-Sell.
 The policy options provided by the company vary in terms of eligibility and the provided coverage.
 For groups, MetLife offers short term disability insurance and long term disability insurance.
-Short term disability insurance is structured to replace a portion of an individual's income during the initial weeks of a disabling illness or accident.
-Long term disability Insurance serves to replace a portion of an individual's income during an extended period of a disabling illness or accident.
+Short-term disability insurance is structured to replace a portion of an individual's income during the initial weeks of a disabling illness or accident.
+Long-term disability Insurance serves to replace a portion of an individual's income during an extended period of a disabling illness or accident.
 The company also maintains an absence management product which allows employers to track and manage both planned and unplanned employee absences.
 The product, which MetLife calls MetLife Total Absence Management, is structured for businesses with 1,000 or more employees.